Dutasteride and tamsulosin

 What should I avoid while taking dutasteride and tamsulosin?

 Do not donate blood while taking dutasteride and tamsulosin and for at least 6 months after your last dose.
-Dutasteride can be carried in the blood and could cause birth defects if a pregnant women receives a transfusion with blood that contains dutasteride.
+Dutasteride could cause birth defects if a pregnant women receives a transfusion with blood that contains this medicine.

 Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.